-PIF's annual financial statements are audited by an international audit firm (currently Ernst & Young) in accordance with International Standards on Auditing ("ISA").
+PIF's full set of annual financial statements are audited by an international audit firm (currently Ernst & Young) in accordance with International Standards on Auditing ("ISA").
+The audited financial statements and the auditors' report are published in PIF's annual report and posted on PIF's website.